Marguelgtz/algorithmTrading/README.md

 # algorithmTrading
-Made in a @Samsung galaxy S8 w/Termux
+Made in a ~@Samsung galaxy S8 w/Termux~ Back in my computer